Khairul-islam98/e-commerce-frontend/README.md

 - news feed page with all the latest news
 - post details page with post details and comments section
 - profile page with user information and user reservation information
-- dashboard page admin/user all page and information
+- dashboard page admin / vendor all page and information
-- about us page with company information, Team membar information, mission, and vision
-- contact us page with contact information and contact form

 ---

 ## Technologies Used

 - Nextjs
-- Axios
-- TanStack Query
-- NextAuth
+- Redux
 - Typescript
 - Tailwind css
 - Shadcn
-- Quill js
 - framer-motion
 - Cloudinary